- Search The Registry

 - Teacher’s Forum

 - Creating Support

 *Nathan M. Thomas was born on this date in 1803.
 He was a white-American doctor and abolitionist.

-In 1839, he joined a movement for the establishment of an anti-slavery paper and in 1840 he helped to form the Liberty party.
+In 1839, he joined a movement to establish an anti-slavery paper; in 1840, he helped to form the Liberty party.
 In 1845, he was the Liberty party candidate for lieutenant governor of Michigan.
-In 1854, he was a member of the convention which organized the Republican Party in Jackson, Michigan.
-Prior to the abolition of slavery, Dr. Thomas's home at Schoolcraft was a haven for slaves escaping from the South to Canada.
+In 1854, he was a member of the convention organized by the Republican Party in Jackson, Michigan.
+Before the abolition of slavery, Dr. Thomas's home at Schoolcraft was a haven for slaves escaping from the South to Canada.
 Thomas' house was one of the most active stations in Michigan.
 Thomas married Pamela Brown on March 17, 1840.
-She was the daughter of Thomas and Sally Brown, of Plymouth, Vermont.
+She was the daughter of Thomas and Sally Brown of Plymouth, Vermont.
 Four children were born to them.
 P

-She was an early pioneer of Schoolcraft, relocating there in 1833, at age 16.
+She was an early pioneer of Schoolcraft, relocating there in 1833 at age 16.
 She was part of the early Vermont colony that settled the area, and she later became the first schoolteacher at Schoolcraft.
-Thomas receives credit for being the abolitionist who ran the Underground Railroad Station, it would not have been possible without the cooperation of his wife Pamela S. Brown.
-Dr. Nathan M. Thomas died April 7, 1887.
+Thomas receives credit for being the abolitionist who ran the Underground Railroad Station; it would not have been possible without the cooperation of his wife, Pamela S. Brown.
+Dr. Nathan M. Thomas died on April 7, 1887.
 In 1892, his wife Pamela S. Thomas wrote a pamphlet for the Schoolcraft Historical Society on the family's experience of using their home for a station on the Underground Railroad.
 That pamphlet is titled "A Station on the Underground Railroad."
 Pamela died in January 1909.